SynSynAck/php-pkcs11/README.md

-# PKCS11 bindings for PHP
+# PKCS11 bindings for PHP5

 Work in progress.
 DO NOT USE!